vedantgs/GPT-2Finetune/README.md

 In this notebook, a GPT2 model will be finetuned on textual data collected from Law StackExchange.
-The model which has 335 million parameters was finetuned on a dataset with 380 million parameters.
+The model which has 335 million parameters was finetuned on a dataset containing information from over 24,000 posts.